amv146/BNF-Extensions/README.md

 5. Inside the config file, update the grammar to create syntax highlighting for the language it defines.
 ![Screenshot 2022-12-18 at 6 41 42 PM](https://user-images.githubusercontent.com/39172404/208337311-6cbf378b-fe1a-42e0-bc08-fc7c062cba6f.png)

+6. After updating the grammar in the config file and saving it, restart VSCode.
+If when you restart, an error pops up in the bottom right saying that "Extensions have been modified on disk", and prompts you to reload - click reload window.

 ### Config File